iqbalyarkhan/old-website/content/2020-03-06--UnionFind.md

 - Can we tell if two components are `connected()`?
 - Finally, can we get the `count()` of the number of components present?

-### Union
+### Weighted Quick Union
+**(For now, ignore the title of this section and assume we're only talking about union)**

-Ok, so we've got our array setup where each element is disconnected fom every other component.
-Initially, the number of components in our structures equals the number of objects (12 in our example).
+Ok, so we've got our array setup where each element is disconnected fom every other component and is in a set by itself.
+Initially, the number of components in our structure equals the number of objects (12 in our example).
 Let's say we want to union 2 objects by calling:
 ```cpp
 union(int p, int q)
 ```